Slide OneSlide One

 You should be an expert rider.
 We do not have beginner terrain.

-You should have some experience off-piste and be able to handle deep powder snow in the backcountry.
+You should have some experience off-piste, be able to handle deep powder snow in the backcountry and comfortable skiing amongst trees.

 We reserve the right to restrict guests from skiing or snowboarding if they are not able to safely keep up with the group.
 No refunds are available for these guests.